lanl-aea/waves/docs/scons_multiactiontask.rst

 SConscript File
 ***************

-For this tutorial, we will not discuss the main SCons configuration file named SConstruct, which contains project setup boilerplate. :ref:`tutorialsconstruct` has a more complete discussion about the contents of the ``SConstruct`` file.

-The ``SConscript`` file below contains the workflow task definitions.
-Review the source and target files defining the workflow tasks.
-As discussed in :ref:`build_system`, a task definition also requires an action.
+The SConscript file below contains the workflow task definitions, where a task is a list of sources, an action to operate on those sources, and the targets that the action produces.
+The :ref:`build_system` discussion includes a more detailed review of build systems.

 .. admonition:: multi-action_task/SConscript